What are Some of the Most Popular Christmas Songs?

 Location’s Influence

-The music that people accept as the most popular Christmas songs is heavily influenced their location.
+The music that people accept as the most popular Christmas songs is heavily influenced by their location.
 Mele Kalikimaka, for example, is well-known in Hawaii and is frequently sung when people want to cheerfully replace the traditional white or snowy Christmas with a tropical, warm one.
 Since its release in 1970, Feliz Navidad has remained at the top of the charts and is frequently heard in Puerto Rico and other Spanish-speaking countries.

 Culture’s Influence

-The songs that people put on their Christmas lists are also influenced their culture.
+The songs that people put on their Christmas lists are also influenced by their culture.
 Isaac Hayes’ Chocolate Salty Balls (P.S.
 I Love You) is perhaps the most famous example.
 This song appears in an episode of Southpark, an American animated comedy.
 The song was the most popular Christmas single in both Ireland and the United Kingdom in 1999, demonstrating the influence of American pop culture.